leegengyu/OverTheWire-Natas/README.md

 * Finally, do a base64-decode on the reversed string to get `oubWYf2kBq`, which is the correct $secret.
 * Note: The PHP documentation page for base64_encode() states that the data is encoded with MIME base64.
 When using any online base64 decoder, you can choose the source character set to be UTF-8 or ASCII, and the decoding will still work successfully.
 * Password for Level 9: W0mMhUcRRnG8dcghE4qvk3JA9lGt8nDl

+**Natas Level 9 → Level 10**
+Find words containing:
+**Key Takeaways**: learn how to .
+* As literal as it states, we are able to type characters into the search box, and a list of words containing the characters that we type in will be displayed as the output.
+We enter the word password for searching, and only 3 results appear, none of which are the passwords.
+Searching for natas or natas10 yields no useful results similarly.
+* Head to the view the source code, and we see that the file which our characters are searched against is `dictionary.txt`. ooking into the dictionary.txt file, we do not find the password for the next level either.
+* Head back to the search feature and we notice that one of the weblink's parameter changes whenever our search string changes: `?needle=<our_search_string>&submit=Search`.
+Given that the user input forms the request parameters, there is a chance that the user input is unsanitised, i.e. used verbatim.
+* Looking at the source code, our input is assigned to $key, and the search occurs against dictionary.txt using the `grep` command.
+Notice that the PHP function `passthru` allows the Unix command to be executed.
+* This PHP function "executes an external program and displays raw output" according to the PHP online documentation.
+The first warning under the Notes section tells users that user-supplied data being passed to the function must first be sanitised, to prevent the system from being tricked into executing arbitrary commands.
+* On first thought, this was my crafted search string: `"0" /etc/natas_webpass/natas10"); //`.
+This crafted string was meant to search for a numeric character that exists within the password file, and to return the entire password that contains this character.
+The double slash at the end was to mark the rest of the line as a comment, so that it would not be executed.
+* The result should look like this: `passthru("grep -i "0" /etc/natas_webpass/natas10"); // dictionary.txt");`.
+* What I had in mind was to repeat this search a couple of times with different numbers from 0 to 9, since the password is likely to have numerical values.
+* However, this method did not work (I am not sure why either).

+* Since the parameter being passed to passthru is/are command(s) being executed in a Unix environment, we can use `;` to separate the current grep command and to include our own one.
+* Our additional command is `cat /etc/natas_webpass/natas10`.
+* Thus, the final crafted search string is `; cat /etc/natas_webpass/natas10`, and after pressing Search, the password for the next level is found on the first line.
+* We can add an additional whitespace and a `#` after the search string to mark the rest of the contents as a comment, so the dictionary.txt file would not be fully displayed as the output as well.
+Note: `//` is not the way to indicate comments here.
+* Password for Level 10: nOpp1igQAkUzaI1GUUjzn1bFVj7xCNzu